vamshisunkari1/actions-labs-test/README.md

 # Text Manipulation with an Object Orientated Programming Language

-Here i am using python to manipulate nginx logs , you will get python file inside folder `oo-programming-lg`
+Here i am using python to manipulate nginx logs , you will get python file inside folder `oo-lg-manipulation`

 ![](./images/oo-lg-python.png)